 (projects i'm involved in)

 Project: The Panya Project

-Posted by Christian Shearer almost 9 years ago
+Posted by Christian Shearer about 9 years ago

 We are now accepting applications for the one year Permaculture co-manger position at the new Panya CQ project in Korat Thailand.

 2 positions (of 3) available.